 Steps to clean and maintain your DSLR camera

 There is some regular cleaning and maintenance work to be done in order to make sure you keep your camera in a good performing condition.
 My recommended cleaning kits are shown at the end of the post.
-Before continue, I would like to mention some precaution in doing the cleaning process:
+Before continue, I would like to mention some precautions in doing the cleaning process:

 - Never use canned air to clean any part of the DSLR camera.